Skip to main content

 • Every step you take to prepare yourself and your Family strengthens the community.

 • Consider getting involved by taking first aid training or becoming a certified first responder.
-The links page lists a number of ways you can volunteer including assisting The Salvation Army and participating in Community Emergency Response Teams (CERT).
+The links page lists many ways you can volunteer including assisting The Salvation Army and participating in Community Emergency Response Teams (CERT).